Tinkerforge/doc/en/source/Software/IPConnection_C.rst

  is called.

- This is useful if you rely solely on callbacks for events, if you want to wait for a specific callback or if the IP Connection was created in a threads.
+ This is useful if you rely solely on callbacks for events, if you want to wait for a specific callback or if the IP Connection was created in a thread.

  Wait and unwait act in the same way as "acquire" and "release" of a semaphore.